 Chapter 3.2

-3.2.1 In the descriptive text for column (4), in the second sentence, replace “certain articles and substances” by “articles and certain substances”.
+3.2.1 In the descriptive text for column (4), in the last sentence, replace “Certain articles and substances” by “Articles and certain substances”.
 Add the following new sentence at the end: “Packing groups may also be assigned via special provisions in Chapter 3.3 as indicated in column (6).”.

 In the descriptive text for column (12), in the fourth paragraph after the title, replace “maximum degree of filling” by “maximum degree of filling or filling ratio, as appropriate”.